All Episodes

 800-282-2882.

-And the uh email address is Rush at EIB net.com.
+And the email address is rush at EIBnet.com.

-And I I have a little bit of it in my left ear today, but mine is a low rumbling hum.
+And I have a little bit of it in my left ear today, but mine is a low rumbling hum.

-Uh I don't get ringing in the ears.
+I don't get ringing in the ears.

-I get a low, I don't feel it.
+I don't feel it.

-It's usually uh a ground wire problem.
+It's usually a groundwire problem.

-And so you people on the phone are and so I'm gonna really be using your transcription efforts today, Dawn Baby.
+And so I'm going to really be using your transcription efforts today, Dawn Baby, as I do each and every day.

 Lots to do on the program today, ladies and gentlemen.

-Let's start right now with the audio sound bites.
+Let's start right now with the audio soundbites.

-Uh let's go to uh the uh the chief of Hes.
+Let's go to the chief of Hezbollah.

 They have a media relations office, and the guy that runs it has a business card.